hunterna2/hunterna2/README.md

-- 👋 Hi, I’m @hunterna2, I am currently a technology analyst finsihing a data science masters
+- 👋 Hi, I’m @hunterna2, I am currently a technology analyst finishing a data science masters.
-- 👀 I’m interested in Data Engineering and Machine Learning Engineering
+- 👀 I’m interested in Data Engineering and Machine Learning Engineering.
-- 🌱 I’m currently learning more about data engineering and machine learning
+- 🌱 I’m currently learning more about data engineering and machine learning.
-- 💞️ I’m looking to collaborate on any intresting programming projects
+- 💞️ I’m looking to collaborate on any interesting programming projects.
-- 📫 How to reach me nicholasallenhunter@gmail.co
+- 📫 How to reach me nicholasallenhunter@gmail.com.

 <!---
 hunterna2/hunterna2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.